GoDie910/personal-website/Tasks.md

 - Ensure layouts do not break on extreme resolutions

 ## Skills Section

-- Expand the Skills section to display all technologies and tools
-- Organize skills into categories:
-  - Frontend
-  - Backend
-  - Databases
-  - DevOps
-  - Game Development
-  - Tools / Misc

 - Explore interactive UI ideas:
   - Clicking a category opens a radial/wheel menu